open-ribbon/documentation/docs/file-types/fsl.md

 ##### Camera Event

 Sets the camera angle for the segment.
-The camera index points to an [.ANC](anc.md) file in the "GAME/\*_FILES.PAK/ROAD/" folder:
+The camera index points to an [.ANC](anc.md) file in the "GAME/\*_FILES.PAK/ROAD/" folder.
+Possible values are:

 | Camera Index | Camera Name |
 |-|-|